subhojit777/imag/doc/src/04020-module-mails.md

 So this module offers functionality to read (Maildir) mailboxes, search for and list mails and mail-threads and reply to mails (by spawning the `$EDITOR`).

+Outgoing mails are pushed to a special directory and can later on be send via `imag-mail` which calls a MTA (for example msmtp) and also creates store entries for the outgoing mails.